-President Erdogan of Turkey is turning Hagia Sophia into a mosque.
-Harry Mount tours the building – originally a Roman church – and the city's other Roman remains
+Today, in 537, The Haggia Sophia in Constantinople was inaugurated; Harry Mount tours Hagia Sophia – originally a Roman church – and the city's other Roman remains

 In 312 AD, the Roman Emperor Constantine had a vision that changed the course of the Roman Empire - the world even - and ultimately turned Britain into a Christian country.